tedwillmills/computational_tools/README.md

 # Computational Tools

-A collection of Python simulations and numerical methods as part of my ongoing work on random numbers and Monte Carlo simulations, including PRNGs, inverse transform sampling and data analysis.
+A collection of Python simulations and numerical methods as part of my ongoing work on random numbers and Monte Carlo simulations, including PRNGs, inverse transform sampling, rejection sampling and data analysis.

 ## Purpose
 This repository expands upon content covered in my Computationl Tools lectures through various projects as I attempt to learn code beyond the syllabus.
 The aim of this repository is to build practical experience in simulation algorithms, data manipulation and optimisation.
 Doing this not only helps to improve my fundamentals in Python and teaches me new tools, but also gives me the skills to complete my own, more complex engineering projects alongside my degree.